 When the day ends, your mind rarely does.
 You replay conversations, unfinished tasks, and the tension of what didn’t go as planned.
 Without a healthy evening rhythm, you carry that emotional residue into your sleep and wake up already behind your peace.

 An intentional evening routine is how you close mental loops.
-It teaches your nervous system that it’s safe to rest — that there’s nothing left to fix or finish right now.
+It teaches your nervous system that it’s safe to rest.
+That there’s nothing left to fix or finish right now.
 Over time, this practice improves your sleep, your focus, and your emotional clarity.

 This is more than relaxation.
 It’s emotional regulation in practice.
 By lowering stimulation and creating small rituals of release, you train your body to transition naturally from alertness to restoration.
 This gentle reset prepares you to approach each new day with calm determination.